Denver Graphic Designer Tip: Clean Google Maps

 - 1 min read

-This is a handy tool to stylize Google Maps to have more or less labels, landmarks, and streets.
+Here are some handy tools to create custom Google Maps for use in design and on websites.
+The first tool below allows you to stylize Google Maps to have more or less labels, landmarks, and streets.
 You can also colorize and export the Google maps styles for use on websites.

 Check out this great free tool: